Package promotions are applied to one or more items selected by the user.

 - Run the installation for each Transaction Type you want to create Package Trade Promotions for.

-- Modify the Items Scope of the Transaction Types you installed the Package Trade Promotions on, in the Pepperi Studio back office.
+- Modify the Items Scope and Catalog setup in the Pepperi Studio back office.

 - Create Items list

 - Create a shortcut button to the editor for the user who will be configuring the trade promotions (marketing manager, sales manager etc.)